Barcelona is a well-known destination for travelers who wish to have a good mix of fun and culture in a modern setting.

 6. El Drac de Gaudí at Finca Güell

-Finca Güell is a big property of one of Gaudí’s biggest client, Eusebi Güell i Bacigalupi, the count of Güell.
+Finca Güell is a significant property of one of Gaudí’s biggest client, Eusebi Güell i Bacigalupi, the count of Güell.
 But what’s interesting is not so much the complex, is its entrance iron gate.
-The complex is composed by two buildings linked by a common monumental cast iron gate adorned with Art Nouveau vegetal fantasies and a medallion with the “G” of Güell.
+The complex is composed of two buildings linked by a common monumental cast iron gate adorned with Art Nouveau vegetal fantasies and a medallion with the “G” of Güell.
 The most astonishing feature is its unusual big iron dragon manufactured by the locksmith’s Vallet i Piquer.

 7. Casa Batlló